-Method of Acquisition Records transfer, Office of the President, Purdue University Information Card and Envelope in Box 1, Folder 5 were originally donated to Purdue University Libraries from the estate of Marijane Bowen Adams, date unknown Copies of Hail Purdue ’69 in Box 2 were originally donated to Purdue University Libraries by Dr. Barbara Hanson and David F. Moses, respectively, date unknown.
+Records transfer, Office of the President, Purdue University Information Card and Envelope in Box 1, Folder 5 were originally donated to Purdue University Libraries from the estate of Marijane Bowen Adams, date unknown Copies of Hail Purdue ’69 in Box 2 were originally donated to Purdue University Libraries by Dr. Barbara Hanson and David F. Moses, respectively, date unknown.

 All materials are housed in acid-free folders and manuscript boxes.
 Staples and paper clips have been removed from all documents and discarded.
 Some letters have been placed in protective sleeves.